These Apple Hand Pies feature a sweet apple pie filling inside a buttery, flaky pie crust. So easy to make and perfect for fall!

-These hand held apple pies come together with the same ingredients you’d use to make classic apple pie!
-Here’s what we’ll need for this fruit hand pie recipe:
+These apple hand pies come together with the same ingredients you’d use to make classic apple pie!
+Here’s what we’ll need:

-• Pie dough: If you want to make these pies a little easier, then you can use store-bought pie crusts for the hand pie dough.
+• Pie crust: If you want to make these pies a little easier, you can use store-bought pie crusts.
 If you want to stick with homemade pie crusts, I have a full tutorial here showing you how to make your own.
 Super easy too!

-• Apples: You can use any kind of apples that you prefer for the filling, I really love to use a mix of Granny Smith and either Honeycrisp or Gala apples.
+• Apples: You can use any kind of apples that you prefer for the filling.
+I prefer using a mix of Granny Smith and Honeycrisp apples.

 • All-purpose flour: A little flour gets added to the filling to help it thicken up.